 - Roll each meatball in the drained sticky rice, pressing the rice grains onto the entire surface of the balls.

-- Line two steamer baskets with non-stick paper (see notes after the recipe).
+- Line two steamer baskets with non-stick paper.

 - Place the rice-coated meatballs in the paper-lined steamer baskets, about an inch apart to allow space for the rice to expand.